All of us have a dream.

-However, only very few of us are able to achieve them.
-We give in to the environment, to the challenges of ‘reality’, to our own insecurities.
-Because of that, we give up on our dreams.
+Very few of us ever manage to achieve these dreams.
+We give in to our environments, to the challenges of ‘reality’, to our own insecurities.
+And because of that, we give up on our dreams.

 Say you want to write a novel and have it ready to submit to an agent or publishing house.
-That’s awesome – but how far along are you?
-What do you define as “submission ready”?
-How long can you write per day, and is it scheduled into your routine just like work or going to the gym?
+That’s awesome—but how far along are you really?
+What do you define as “submission-ready”?
+How many words can you write per day, and is it scheduled into your routine just like work or going to the gym?

-Every time you decide you want to do something, follow that up with a list of steps you need to take to make it happen.
-This might mean saving a certain amount of money, or completing a certain number of push-ups per week, or reading a certain amount per day.
+Every time you decide you want to do something, follow that up with a list of steps to make it happen.
+This could be saving a certain amount of money per month, completing a certain number of push-ups per week, or reading a certain amount per day.

-Budget your hours, plan your expenses, and make sure you’re doing what needs to be done as much as what you want to do.
+Budget your hours, plan your expenses and make sure you’re doing what needs to be done.

 Birds of a feather flock together.
 Who are your five best friends?
-Dreamers feed off of each other, but if you’re around doers they will inspire you.
+Just as dreamers feed off of each other, surrounding yourself with doers will help keep you on track.

 There is a saying about the definition of insanity.
-Don’t dream about achieving something by doing the same things that you have been doing if there are no positive results.
+Don’t think you can achieve something by doing the same things you’ve been doing for years without result.
 Stop, reassess, figure out what’s wrong and try a fresh approach.

 It’s good to learn from mistakes, but you’ll never get anywhere making the same mistakes over and over again.

-One of the biggest pitfalls of dreamers is that they think that everything is much easier to do than it really is, and it can be really demoralising to come just short of your goal.
+One of the biggest pitfalls dreamers encounter is that they think everything will be much easier to do than it really is, and it can be really demoralising to come just short of your goal.

-When writing down your action plan, make sure to increase the timeline and the cost by ten percent and give yourself a buffer.
-The worst case scenario is you’ll succeed with time and money left over.
+When writing down your action plan, make sure to increase the timeline and the cost by ten percent to give yourself a buffer.
+Worst case scenario, you’ll succeed with time and money left over!

-While being a doer is definitely a requirement to achieve your dream, don’t ever forget the dreamer.
-It is your source of inspiration and the reason why you are a doer in the first place.
+While being a doer is definitely a requirement to achieving your dreams, don’t ever forget the dreamer in you, either—that’s your source of inspiration.